ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/New_Data_Source.md

 1. Make the required changes to the different files as described in the below sections.
 Commit and push your changes to the development branch.
 CI/CD will deploy these changes into your Development environment.
 1. Once you are satisfied with and havbe tested all of your changes, open and merge a pull request between your development branch and the `main` branch.
 1. The CI/CD pipeline will deploy your resources into you production environment.

+More details about the CI/CD pipelines can be found in the [CI/CD documentation](./CICD.md).

 ## Creating a new pipeline to get data